JulianBirch/Solution-Transform/readme.md

+### Please note that this is something of a historical artifact now.
+Microsoft have now fixed most (but not quite all) of the problems that Solution Transform solved and it's no longer actively maintained.
+I'm leaving it up on the off-chance that the code is useful for someone trying to understand the sln and csproj formats.
+I'd recommend ripping off the code in preference to actually getting the existing tool up and working.

 Solution Transform is a tool for scripting modifications to solutions and csproj files in ways that don't break being able to use them in Visual Studio.
 At the moment, it can do the following

 - Add and remove projects